 Privacy Policy

-This is Sona Systems, Ltd’s.
-(Company, we, us, our) privacy policy (Policy).
-If you are a customer, it is part of your contract with the Company.
-For customers in the United States; Canada (unless set out on your invoice); and South America, Company transmits data to servers located in the United States.
-For customers in Europe, Company may transmit the Customer Record and Inquiry Information to servers located in the United States, on the basis of Company’s participation in the EU-U.S. Privacy Shield Framework and the related adequacy decision by the European Commission, but will not transmit Subject Information to servers located outside the European Union.
-Company complies with the EU-U.S. Privacy Shield Framework as set forth by the U.S. Department of Commerce regarding the collection, use, and retention of personal information transferred from the European Union to the United States.
-Company has certified to the Department of Commerce that it adheres to the Privacy Shield Principles of Notice, Choice, Accountability for Onward Transfer, Security, Data Integrity and Purpose Limitation, Access and Recourse, Enforcement and Liability.
-If there is any conflict between the terms in this Policy and the Privacy Shield Principles, the Privacy Shield Principles shall govern.
-To learn more about the Privacy Shield program, and to view our certification, please visit: https://www.privacyshield.gov/.
+Company complies with the EU-U.S. Data Privacy Framework and the UK Extension to the EU-U.S. Data Privacy Framework as set forth by the U.S. Department of Commerce regarding the collection, use, and retention of personal information transferred from the European Union and/or United Kingdom (as applicable) to the United States.
+Company has certified to the Department of Commerce that it adheres to the DPF Principles of Notice, Choice, Accountability for Onward Transfer, Security, Data Integrity and Purpose Limitation, Access, and Recourse, Enforcement and Liability.
+If there is any conflict between the terms in this Policy and the DPF Principles, the DPF Principles shall govern.
+To learn more about the DPF program, and to view our certification, please visit: www.dataprivacyframework.gov.

 Finally, Company complies with the California Consumer Privacy Act of 2018 (“CCPA”).
 A consumer whose personal information is covered by CCPA (as defined in that law) may contact Company as follows to request required disclosures under CCPA:

 The most recent version of this Policy will always be available at this address.
-Any changes to this policy, other than necessary to remedy typographical errors, will be announced by email to customers to the primary address you have on file with us.
+Any changes to this Policy, other than necessary to remedy typographical errors, will be announced by email to customers to the primary address you have on file with us.

 • Information obtained via inquiries